kphillpotts/TenThingsXamarin/README.md

 * [**Databinding**](https://developer.xamarin.com/guides/xamarin-forms/xaml/xaml-basics/data_binding_basics/) - Data bindings allow properties of two objects to be linked so that a change in one causes a change in the other.
 This is a very valuable tool, and while data bindings can be defined entirely in code, XAML provides shortcuts and convenience.
 Consequently, one of the most important markup extensions in Xamarin.Forms is Binding.

+* [**Creating Mobile Apps with Xamarin.Forms Book, First Edition**](https://developer.xamarin.com/guides/xamarin-forms/creating-mobile-apps-xamarin-forms/) - This is a free ebook from Charles Petzold, the master of XAML.
+So much goodness about XAML in this book.

 <HR>

 ## #7: Know how to store data locally and remotely